 This Board committee, our CEO and Executive Management Team are regularly updated by our Sustainability Steering Committee, the senior management body responsible for driving sustainability across our business.

 As a participant in the UN Global Compact, we must support the UN Sustainable Development Goals (SDGs) and implement the Global Compact’s ten principles.

 Each year, we report our progress on gender diversity to the Hampton-Alexander Review.
-Additionally, we intend to begin reporting on ethnic diversity to the Parker Review.
-We are also members of Business for Societal Impact (formerly LBG), using its methodology to measure our impacts on society.
+Additionally, In 2021 we completed our first submission on ethnic diversity to the Parker Review.

 The company’s integrated management system covers environment (ISO 14001), energy efficiency (ISO 50001), occupational health and safety (ISO 45001) and quality (ISO 9001).

 This report, together with a GRI Content Index, comprise our GRI Report.
 This report was prepared in accordance with the GRI Standards (Core option).
 In addition, it serves as our Communication on Progress to the UN Global Compact (self-assessed as Active) and we show how we contribute to the UN Sustainable Development Goals (SDGs) in the GRI Index.